lukaszmakuch/rosmaro/README.md

 ***
 It's like an object where *this* is a statechart.

-These are the [main goal of Rosmaro](https://lukaszmakuch.github.io/rosmaro/#why-is-it-interesting) achieved by putting different behaviors into separated nodes of a graph:
+These are the [main goals of Rosmaro](https://lukaszmakuch.github.io/rosmaro/#why-is-it-interesting) achieved by putting different behaviors into separated nodes of a graph:
 * decoupled code
 * readable model
 * limited *if* statements